-Bug 34877 - isodumper should remove iso9660 filesystem when format LiveUsb device
+Bug 34877 - isodumper should remove iso9660 filesystem when formatting a LiveUsb device

-Summary: isodumper should remove iso9660 filesystem when format LiveUsb device
+Summary: isodumper should remove iso9660 filesystem when formatting a LiveUsb device

 Alias: None